Exploring Abu Simbel: A Visitor's Guide

-Tips and Tactics: Getting the Most Out of Your Visit to Abu Simbel
+Tips and Tours: How to Make the Most of Your Visit to Abu Simbel

-- Timing: The bus tours from Aswan fill up the site from around 7am to 11am.
+- Best Time to Visit: The bus tours from Aswan fill up the site from around 7am to 11am.
 If you want to wander around Abu Simbel devoid of crowds, visit in the late afternoon when the sinking sun brushes the exterior stonework in golden hues.

 - Staying the Night: The best option if you want to make the most of your time at this popular tourist attraction is to stay the night.
 Abu Simbel village (beside the temples) has a handful of small mid-range and budget hotels and one resort where travelers who don't want to rush their temple-viewing time can bed down for the night.

-- Sound & Light Show: Abu Simbel's nightly sound & light show is an opportunity to see the temples under a dazzling array of lights.
+- Sound & Light Show: Abu Simbel's nightly sound and light show is an opportunity to see the temples under a dazzling array of lights.

 - Abu Simbel Sun Festival: Every year on February 21 and October 21 the rays of the rising sun penetrate into the Great Temple's Sanctuary, illuminating the faces of the divine figures.
-This phenomenon originally occurred one day earlier and is thought to have celebrated Ramses birthday and coronation day, which were undoubtedly an occasion for ritual ceremony during the ancient Egyptian age.
+This phenomenon originally occurred one day earlier and is thought to have celebrated Ramses II's birthday and coronation day, which were undoubtedly an occasion for ritual ceremony during the ancient Egyptian age.
 When the temples were moved to their present site a slight displacement of the principal axis was discovered, which means the phenomenon occurs one day later.
 Today, visitors still flock to Abu Simbel to see this impressive spectacle.